Fudenberg-Research-Group/Ab-trapping/README.md

 Make sure you have [Julia](https://julialang.org/downloads/) installed on your system along with the required packages.
 You can install dependencies using:

 After installing Julia, you'll need to install the necessary dependencies for this project.
-You can do so by running the following commands in the Julia REPL:
+You can do so in [VSCODE](https://code.visualstudio.com/) or in terminal by running the following commands in the Julia REPL:

 1. Open Julia by typing `julia` in your terminal or using the Julia application.
 2. Install the required packages by running: